exceedone/exment-manual/docs/operation.md

 - ##### Update value
     - If "Fixed value" was selected as the update type, enter the value you want to update.
     - If the custom column type of the target column is "Date", "Time", "Date and time", and "System value" is selected as the update type, "Execution date and time" is displayed as a choice.
-    - If the custom column type of the target column is "User" and "System Value" is selected as the update type, "Login User" is displayed as a choice.
+    - If the custom column type of the target column is "User" and "System Value" is selected as the update type, "Login User" and "Created user" are displayed as a choice.
     - If the custom column type of the target column is "Organization" and "System Value" is selected as the update type, "Affiliation Organization" is displayed as a choice.